syncfusion-content/maui-docs/MAUI/ProgressBar/Animation.md

 The following properties are used to define the duration of animation for the specific states.

-* `AnimationDuration`: Represents animation duration of the determinate state’s progress indicator.
+* `AnimationDuration:` Represents animation duration of the determinate state’s progress indicator.
-* `SecondaryAnimationDuration`: Represents animation duration of the determinate state’s secondary progress indicator.
+* `SecondaryAnimationDuration:` Represents animation duration of the determinate state’s secondary progress indicator.
-* `IndeterminateAnimationDuration`: Represents animation duration of the indeterminate state’s indicator.
+* `IndeterminateAnimationDuration:` Represents animation duration of the indeterminate state’s indicator.

 ## Easing effects